spiral/docs/components/validation.md

 ]
 ```

-> You can use any function as validation rule including your own method declared in a form "Class::method", the only requiment that value will come as first argument.
+> You can use any function as a validation rule, including your own method declared in a form "Class::method".
+The only requirement is that value needs to be the first argument.

 Let's try to create our own validation method in our controller or service.